 Devcontainer Configuration Standards

-Base Image Pinning & Feature Lifecycle Protocol
+Base Image Pinning and Feature Lifecycle

-Base image drift is the primary cause of "works on my machine" failures.
-Enforce strict digest pinning or explicit minor tags to guarantee reproducible builds across architectures.
+Base image drift is the primary cause of reproducibility failures.
+Enforce strict digest pinning or explicit minor tags so every workstation resolves identical layers across architectures.

-@devcontainers/cli lintinto PR checks to catch malformed JSON or unsupported properties.
+devcontainerconfig validation in PR checks to catch malformed JSON or unsupported properties.

 {